opendcs/opendcs/docs/source/legacy-install-guide.rst

 Hit the DB Password button.
 Type in the administrative user name and password that you selected.

-Use this username and password combination when prompted by the migrateApp for an admin user.
+Use this username and password combination when prompted by the `manageDatabase` for an admin user.

 You may want to peruse the other settable properties.
 You can hover the